kinten108101/t-movies/README.md

 # Features:
 - Trending view
 - Search for shows
-- Click on card to see details
 - Countdown to next episode of a running show
-- Shows of the same cast member
+- Related shows (of the same cast members)
 - Episodes list per season